-You can see which sites are legal in which sites by either visiting the home page and choosing your state or by visiting any of the reviews below to see a list of states in which each betting site operates.
-In the meantime, we have our reviews arranged by the type of wagering they offer.
+You can see which betting sites are legal in your state by clicking here and choosing your state or by visiting any of the following reviews for a list of states from which they accept customers.

 Off-track betting (OTB) was first legalized in 1978 with the passage of the Interstate Horseracing Act (full text PDF).
 The act made it legal for horse racing venues to accept wagers at off-track locations provided that all wagers taken at OTB locations went directly to the prize pools of the tracks actually hosting races.
 Back then, the Interstate Horseracing Act made no mention of the internet.